Capitals, back from a week off, look like they’re still on vacation in loss to Rangers

 Washington’s power play had seen marked improvement in the previous weeks before the break.
 But Thursday brought a regression.

 The Capitals not only failed to convert on their four chances but also allowed the Rangers multiple shorthanded looks.
-Washington made a slight change in its third power play chance, with Justin Schultz replacing John Carlson on the first power-play unit.
+Washington made a slight change in its third power-play chance, with Justin Schultz replacing John Carlson on the first power-play unit.
 Carlson was bumped to the second unit.

 “We weren’t finding pucks at the net," Laviolette said of the switch.
 "Just did it to give it a different look.
 There are two units out there, just to switch it up.”